| Adventure

 peak overlooks the town from where one can get a clear

+view of the peak on a sunny day.
 The world's highest peak The Everest can also be seen

 from near the town.